graphql-plus/graphql-plus.github.io/graphql-plus/Schema.md

 - Strings, comprising only those strings that match (or don't match) one or more regular expressions.
 - Union of one or more Simple types.
 A Scalar Union must not include itself, recursively.

-A Scalar can extend another Scalar of the same Kind and it's Items are merged into the extended Scalars ones.
+A child Scalar's Items are merged into the parent's Items.

 Item exclusions take precedence over inclusions and Enum scalars must contain only unique members after merging.

-Scalar declarations can be merged if their Kinds and extended Scalars match and their Items can be merged.
+Scalar declarations can be merged if their Kinds and parents match and their Items can be merged.

 ## Object Union types